svetlai/TelerikAcademy/Software-Technologies/Databases/07-ORM-and-EntityFramework/README.md

     *   What will happen at `SaveChanges()`?
     *   How to deal with it?
 1. By inheriting the `Employee` entity class create a class which allows employees to access their corresponding territories as property of type `EntitySet<T>`.
+9. Create a method that places a new order in the Northwind database.
+The order should contain several order items.
+Use transaction to ensure the data consistency.
+10. Create a stored procedures in the Northwind database for finding the total incomes for given supplier name and period (start date, end date).
+Implement a C# method that calls the stored procedure and returns the retuned record set.
+11. Create a database holding users and groups.
+Create a transactional EF based method that creates an user and puts it in a group "Admins".
+In case the group "Admins" do not exist, create the group in the same transaction.
+If some of the operations fail (e.g. the username already exist), cancel the entire transaction.